PShivers/Project4/README.md

 Thank you Damian for getting me unstuck while trying to establish ownership between entities!

-Thank you Shannon for helping me with my routes.
+Thank you Shannon for helping me with my routes!

 # About the Project